carlosnakane/monorepo-react-webpack/Readme.md

     * Webpack's async import() will do the lazy loading job.
     * The vendor package is not splitted because it's just a demo.
 A good way of split it is making dozens of small chunks in case your http-server is powered by HTTP/2.

-## Todo
-  - [ ] Generate the externals array automatically.
-See packages/dev-tools/config/externals
-  - [ ] Make the webpack config inside each module optional
-  - [ ] Turn the current theme accessible across the application